Dankook University: Dankook University Hospital

-Dankook University Hospital (DKUH) opened in April 1994 to improve regional health.
-It has 1300 medical and other staff.
+Dankook University Hospital (DKUH) opened in April 1994.
+It has a total of 2,023 employees.

-DKUH is the largest general hospital in Chung Nam Province, South Korea, with 900 patient beds and 33 specialty clinics including Internal medicine, Surgery, Ophthalmology, ENT (Ear, Nose and Throat), Physical Medicine and Rehabilitation (PM&R), and Diagnostic Radiology.
-DKUH is active in medical research with the Medical Laser Research Center, Life Science Research Institute, Gastrointestinal Research Unit and Biotechnology Research Institute.
+DKUH is the largest general hospital in South Chungcheong province, South Korea, with 878 certified beds and 33 specialty clinics including Internal medicine, Surgery, Ophthalmology, Otorhinolaryngology, Physical Medicine and Rehabilitation, and Radiology.
+The hospital has a regional trauma center designated by the ministry of health and welfare, treating seriously injured patients from all of South Chungcheong province and more.
+DKUH is active in medical research with Beckman Laser Institute Korea, Life Science Research Institute, Gastrointestinal Research Unit and Biotechnology Research Institute.